ctg-lund/ctg-sc-rna-10x/README.md

 * `Cellranger count metrics` (bin/ctg-sc-count-metrics-concat.py): Collects main count metrics (#cells and #reads/cell etc.) from each sample and collect in table
 * `multiQC`: Compile fastQC and cellranger count metrics in multiqc report
 * `md5sum`: md5sum of all generated files
+* `delivery`: Sending data to lfs603 delivery folder (created by script); and send email with download instruction to customer - also attach qc files and ctg-delivery-guide.

 ## Output: